 As the name suggests, this is for people who want to learn basic SEO principles, how to apply them, and eventually how to rank well in Google and other search engines such as well (Yahoo, Bing, DuckDuckGo, and others).

-In other words, it is training for people with smaller blogs, or people who are interested in making money blogging.
+In other words, it is training for people with smaller blogs or those interested in making money blogging.

 How Does Stupid Simple SEO Work?